 Cathy: I think that’s covered by the language that I read.
 You are not providing continuous and regular supervisory or management services if you provide those services on an intermittent or periodic basis, such as at the client’s request, or in response to a market event or on a specific date.
-If all you do is reallocate the assets of a fund when there is an early repayment and all you do is one single reinvestment, that would not be construed as regular and continuous supervision, according to the SEC's own instructions.
+If all you do is reallocate the assets of an EB5 fund when there is an early repayment and all you do is one single reinvestment, that would not be construed as regular and continuous supervision, according to the SEC's own instructions.

 Kurt: Chris, what's your philosophy on this point?